India women's cricket team in Australia and New Zealand in 2005–06

 Indian women's cricket team toured Australia and New Zealand in month February–March 2006.
 The tour included one Women's Test match against Australia, series of 3 Women's One Day Internationals against Australia and series of 5 Women's One Day Internationals against New Zealand.
-India lost the test match by an inning, ODI series by 3–0 against Australia and 4–1 against New Zealand.
+India lost the Test match by an innings, and the ODI series by 3–0 against Australia and 4–1 against New Zealand.